 Determining Calculus Readiness; Preparing for the Assessment

 The assessment system is accessible for all students with a Wheaton student login through the Wheaton portal, under the Academic Resources tab.
-Besides serving as the platform for a practice test and the proctored tests, the software comes with well-designed learning modules that help the student review algebra, trigonometry and other pre-calculus concepts.
+Besides serving as the platform for tests, the software comes with well-designed learning modules that help the student review algebra, trigonometry and other pre-calculus concepts.
 The assessment has a $15 fee, charged to a credit card.